A likelihood-based approach for cure regression models: Abstract

 \section{Abstract}

-We propose a new likelihood approach for estimation, inference and variable selection for parametric cure regression models in time-to-event analysis under random right-censoring.
-In such a context, it often happens that some subjects under study are ``cured'', meaning that they do not experience the event of interest.
+We propose a new {\red likelihood-based} approach for estimation, inference and variable selection for parametric cure regression models in time-to-event analysis under random right-censoring.
+In {\red this} context, it often happens that some subjects are ``cured'', {\red i.e., they will never} experience the event of interest.
 Then, the sample of censored observations is an unlabeled mixture of cured and ``susceptible'' subjects.
-Using inverse probability censoring weighting (IPCW), we propose a binary outcome regression likelihood for the probability of being cured given the covariate vector.
-Meanwhile the conditional law of the susceptible subjects is allowed to be very general.
-The IPCW requires a preliminary fit for the conditional law of the censoring, for which general parametric, semi- or non-parametric approaches could be used.
-The incorporation of a penalty term in our approach is straightforward; we propose $\ell_1$-type penalties for variable selection.
-Our theoretical results are derived under mild technical assumptions.
+Using inverse probability censoring weighting (IPCW), we propose {\red a likelihood-based estimation procedure for the cure regression model without making assumptions about the distribution of survival times for} the susceptible subjects. {\red The IPCW approach does require a preliminary estimate of the censoring distribution}, for which general parametric, semi- or non-parametric approaches {\red can} be used.
+The incorporation of a penalty term in our {\red estimation procedure} is straightforward; {\red in particular,} we propose $\ell_1$-type penalties for variable selection.
+Our theoretical results are derived under mild assumptions.
 Simulation experiments and real data analysis illustrate the effectiveness of the new approach.